Short-tailed albatross: Conservation

 The IUCN classifies this species as vulnerable, with an occurrence range of 34800000 km2 and a breeding range of 9 km2.

 The short-tailed albatross came perilously close to extinction.
-They were hunted on an almost industrial scale for their feathers in the later half of the 19th century, with some estimates claiming upward of 10 million birds hunted.
-By the 1930s the only population left was on Torishima, between 1927 and until 1933 hunting continued when the Japanese government declared the ban of hunting to save the species, after which the albatrosses stopped breeding on the island.
-At this point the species was assumed to be extinct and research became impossible with the outbreak of World War II.
-On 1949 an American researcher arriving on this island declared the species to be extinct, but an estimated 50 individuals, most likely juveniles, survived at sea (all albatross species take a long time to reach sexual maturity and will not return to their natal colony for many years).
+They were hunted on an industrial scale for their feathers in the later half of the 19th century, with some estimates claiming upward of 10 million birds destroyed.
+By the 1930s, the only population left was on Torishima.
+Between 1927 and until 1933, hunting continued, when the Japanese government declared a ban to save the species, although by this time it was too late, the last albatrosses on the island has been killed.
+The species was assumed to be extinct and research became impossible with the outbreak of World War II.
+In 1949, an American researcher arriving on this island declared the species to be extinct, but an estimated 50 individuals, most likely juveniles, had survived at sea (all albatross species take a long time to reach sexual maturity and will not return to their natal colony for many years).
 After the return of the birds they were more carefully protected, and the first egg was laid by the returning birds in 1954.
 Varieties of albatross decoys were placed around on the island after it was discovered that like other albatross species, this species also were enticed to breed if placed in a group.

 Between 2008 and 2012, the Ministry of the Environment relocated 70 albatross chicks from Tori-shima to Mukojima to breed them artificially.

 Today, longline fisheries and volcanic eruptions on Tori-shima are the largest threats; however, introduced predators, environmental contaminants, soil instability, and extreme weather are also threats.

 There are many measures underway to protect this species.
 Japan, Canada, and the United States list this bird as a protected species.
 Tori-shima is a National Wildlife Protection Area, and native plant species are being transplanted to assist in nesting.
 Also, most commercial longline fisheries use bycatch mitigation devices.

 In 2017, a wild short-tailed albatross that had been born to an artificially-raised mother was confirmed to have returned to the Bonin Islands.
 This marks the first time a wild bird had returned to the islands in roughly 80 years.
 The bird was believed to have left its nest on Nakōdo-jima and flown north to Mukojima.

 Culture

-In Japanese tradition the short-tailed albatross is known as idiot bird (阿呆鳥, ahodori), due to its insular breeding habits making it trusting towards terrestrial predators such as humans.
+In Japanese tradition the short-tailed albatross is known as idiot bird (阿呆鳥, ahodori), due to its insular breeding habits making it trusting towards terrestrial predators, such as humans.